 Focus and Scope

-The Journal of Business Anthropology will publish two issues in 2012.
-Case studies and field reports will be published separately as they become available.
+The Journal of Business Anthropology publishes two issues every year, in May and November.
+Special Issues, case studies and field reports are published separately as they become available.

 Open Access Policy

 The Journal of Business Anthropology is made available through the Copenhagen Business School Library’s Open Journals System.
 This choice is based on three ambitions: one academic, a second environmental, and the third political.

 The academic ambition is to provide a wide range of research materials, formats and theoretical analyses simultaneously, which will appeal to a broadly constituted readership consisting not just of university and business school researchers and their graduate students, but also of professional anthropologists working in corporations or as consultants, and of business practitioners in general.

 By adopting an Open Access format, the journal is able to display simultaneously a variety of research findings as different ‘streams’: